How to use your influence as a traveler and help people.

-As a traveller, when you travel in certain places, you have a lot of influence you can use to help the local people.
+As a traveler, when you travel in certain places, you have a lot of influence you can use to help the local people.

-And to achieve so, you even don’t need to have a ton of followers.
+And to achieve so, you even don’t need to have a ton of online followers.

 In this article, I will show you how to use your influence as a foreigner when you travel, and how you can easily do a lot of good things for the local people.